PoODL-CES/GIAS2025_NCBS/README.md

 ## Pre-requisites & Setup

 - Access to a Unix/Linux shell environment.
-For
+Do the following:
   - Windows: Install [MobaXterm](https://mobaxterm.mobatek.net)
   - Mac/Linux: Use native terminal